Madelene/New_Portfolio/README.md

 # Wyncode
 ===============

-Professional portfolio site, created the last week at Wyncode
+* Professional portfolio site, created the last week at Wyncode
+* Built with HTML, CSS, Sinatra, and deployed to Heroku